rti/barebone-rag/slides.md

 ## Semantic Search

-Find objects with similar meaning based on a query.
+Given a query, find texts with a meaning similar.

 ## Retrieval Augmented Generation (RAG)